 Death Valley National Park is one of the biggest parks in California by sheer size.
 It is desolate and hot with a beauty that beckons the adventurer to come and explore its majestic desert valley.
 I have been on weekend trips and day trips here and to even get a taste of the massive park I would suggest at least a weekend.
-It is out of way from most metropolitan California cities so you might as well make the most of your drive and see as much as you possibly can.
-Use this guide to plan your trip in the park.
+It is out of the way from most metropolitan California cities so you might as well make the most of your drive and see as much as you possibly can.
+Use this guide to plan your trip to the park.

 While not accessible from the main park areas, the Charcoal Kilns on the West side of the park are a beautiful and rugged example of the history in this area.
 You need a car with good clearance and preferably 4 wheel drive to get to them but the adventure is worth it to see these beautiful kilns.
-Plus, it is on the way to the Telescope Peak trail head as well.
+Plus, it is on the way to the Telescope Peak trailhead as well.

 Located right next to the main Death Valley campground of Furnace Creek, Harmony Borax Works is an outside museum that features many different pieces of equipment that were used during the mining history of the area.

 This quick stop is one of the first attractions you will reach when entering from the Southern entrance.
 Ashford Mill is a run-down set of walls that once processed the ore taken from the surrounding mountains.
 It isn’t too exciting but it’s such a short stop that it is worth it.